-All aspects of co-expression creation and activation are written in C in Version 7.5 except for a routine, coswitch, that is needed for context switching.
+All aspects of co-expression creation and activation are written in C in Version 8 except for a routine, coswitch, that is needed for context switching.
 This routine requires assembly language, since it must manipulate hardware registers.
 It either can be written as a C routine with asm directives or as an assembly language routine.

 When a new configuration directory is set up, a file rswitch.c is provided with a version of coswitch that results in error termination if an Icon program attempts to activate a co-expression.
-If you implement coswitch in C, place it in rswitch.c in place of the original one in your configuration directory.
-Alternatively, if you implement coswitch in assembly language, place it in rswitch.s.
+If you implement coswitch in C, modify rswitch.c.
+Alternatively, if you implement coswitch in assembly language, place it in a new file, rswitch.s.